FJrodafo/KeepCalm/README.md

 ## Introduction

 A simple Python script that generates customisable "Keep Calm and Carry On" style images with configurable text, colours, and dimensions!

+The output is a PNG image with a solid background colour, the crown at the top, and five lines of customisable text centered below it.

 <details>
 <summary>Project structure</summary>